andrewbenington/OpenHome/docs/BUILD_WINDOWS.md

 explorer.exe .\src-tauri\target\release\
 ```

 A Windows Explorer window should open.
-In it you will find `OpenHome Setup x.x.x.exe` if you want to install it, or you can open `OpenHome.exe` directly from the `win-unpacked` folder.
+In it, you will find `OpenHome Setup x.x.x.exe` if you want to install it, or you can open `OpenHome.exe` directly from the `win-unpacked` folder.
 Enjoy!